 Racha Kirakosian, Fellow 2021/2022 of the Academy of Sciences and Humanities in Hamburg about her experiences as a young mother at HIAS:

-Via his or her private workplace, each fellow has access to digital databases.
+Via their private workplace, each fellow has access to digital databases.
 Additionally, the HIAS head office gladly assists with researching and obtaining of literature and other media.

-HIAS provides each fellow with a private workplace equipped with furnishings and a computer.
+HIAS provides each fellow with a private and furnished workplace.
 IT-Services offer fellows individual service and support.
 Personal devices can be integrated in the network.

 A fellowship’s chief value consists of the opportunity to follow one’s own research project unimpeded by usual professional obligations while enjoying interdisciplinary impulses and making many diverse new contacts.
 Nevertheless, a fellow’s stay at HIAS should not lead to any financial loss.
 The details of each fellowship will be determined in an attractive individual financial agreement that HIAS concludes with each fellow, taking into account each fellow’s unique situation regarding their respective career phase, home institution and country.